Mundal1994/42-fillit/README.md

 		MYPATH="/Users/molesen/Desktop/Hive/v_projects/fillit"

-2. run the command
+2. got to the 'fillit' directory and run the command

+		make all

+3. run the command

 		./test.sh

-3. it should then compile and run the tests.
-It will first show you the Error test, then valid tetri pieces and in the end do timed tests.
+It should then compile and run the tests.
+It will first show you the error test and then valid test.
+If any of them fail it will not test the speed of the program.
+If everything is good it will continue to test the speed of the program.

 TESTFILES